 Please note that there will be no "curving" in this class.
 Students will earn grades based solely on their performance.
 If students work hard and perform well, marks will be strong.
 If students do not work hard and performance suffers, marks will be weaker.
-Please also note that there will be no rounding to the next letter grade if a student falls on the cusp between letter grades.
-For example, a final mark of 74.2 will not be rounded to a 75.
+Students are encouraged to keep the rules of rounding in mind.
+For example, a final mark of 74.8 would be rounded to a 75 but a final mark of 74.2 would not.
 Students are also encouraged to remain mindful that final grades submitted by the course director to the university are considered "unofficial" grades.
 The university always has the option of making adjustments.
 For example, a student finishing the course with a final mark of 81.4 clearly falls within the A range, however university adjustments (if applied) could serve to maintain this mark in the A range or lower it to a B+.
 Another example might be that a student with a final mark of 78.9 may remain at a B+ or through university adjustments be lowered to a B or raised to an A. The course director's role ends once the unofficial grades are submitted.
-Please note that fourth year courses tend to be less susceptible to these grade adjustments in comparison to lower-level courses, but they are not exempt from such.
+Please note that fourth year courses tend to be less susceptible to these grade adjustments in comparison to lowerlevel courses, but they are not exempt from such.